 \subsection{Known competitive ratios}

-No \emph{memoryless} (randomized) algorithm has a finite competitive ratio for the \CNN problem \cite{ChrobakSgall2004},\cite{KoutsoupiasTaylor2004},\cite{Verhoeven2006} while a finite ratio is possible if we are allowed to store the entire given sequence (or at least the current work function)~\cite{SittersStougie2006,SittersSP:2003}.
-The algorithm in both these papers is complex and the ratio very high but they apply to the generalized 2-server problem as well.
+No \emph{memoryless} (randomized) algorithm can have a finite competitive ratio for the \CNN problem \cite{ChrobakSgall2004,KoutsoupiasTaylor2004,Verhoeven2006} while a finite ratio is possible if we are allowed to store the entire given sequence (or at least the current work function)~\cite{SittersStougie2006,SittersSP:2003}.
+The algorithms in the latter two papers are complex and the ratio very high but they do apply to the generalized 2-server problem as well.
 See~\cite{Chrobak2003} for a review of~\cite{SittersSP:2003}.
-For the classical $k$-server problem, the work function algorithm is $2k-1$ competitive for any metric space~\cite{KouPap95A} and it is conjectured to be even $k$-competitive~\cite{ManasseMS1988,KouPap95A}.
+For the classical $k$-server problem, the work function algorithm is $(2k-1)$-competitive for any metric space~\cite{KouPap95A} and it is conjectured to be even $k$-competitive~\cite{ManasseMS1988,KouPap95A}.
 This famous $k$-\emph{server conjecture} was posed more than two decades ago and is still open.
-It has been very influential on the development of the area online algorithms.
-The competitive ratio of the weighted $k$-server problem is much higher.
+The competitive ratio of the \emph{weighted} $k$-server problem is much higher.
 Fiat and Ricklin~\cite{FiaRic94} prove that for any metric space with at least $k+1$ points there exists a set of weights such that the competitive ratio of any deterministic algorithm is at least $k^{\Omega(k)}$.
 Koutsoupias and Taylor [23] prove that any deterministic online algorithm for the weighted 2-server problem has competitive ratio at least $6+\sqrt{17}>10.12$ even if the underlying metric space is the line and~\cite{ChrobakSgall2004} shows that any memoryless randomized algorithm has unbounded competitive ratio in this case.
-Consequently, both lower bounds apply to the \CNN problem as well since it contains the weighted two server problem on the line as a special case.
+These two lower bounds apply to the \CNN problem as well since it contains the weighted two server problem on the line as a special case.